Zac Grotz: Houston Astros

+Washington Wild Things

 On April 12, 2016, Grotz signed with the Washington Wild Things of the independent Frontier League.
-In 29 appearances with Washington, Grotz recorded a 4–2 record and 1.36 ERA with 51 strikeouts in 46.1 innings of work.
+In 29 appearances with Washington, Grotz recorded a 4–2 record and 1.36 ERA with 51 strikeouts in 46 1/3 innings of work.

+Los Angeles Dodgers

 On August 18, 2016, Grotz's contract was sold to the Los Angeles Dodgers organization.
 He pitched in five games for the rookie-level Ogden Raptors, posting a 4–0 record and 0.50 ERA, but was released on September 18.

+Bridgeport Bluefish

 On February 14, 2017, Grotz signed with the Bridgeport Bluefish of the independent Atlantic League of Professional Baseball.
 In 67 appearances for Bridgeport in 2017, Grotz logged a 4–3 record and 3.77 ERA with 80 strikeouts in 74 innings pitched.
 He became a free agent after the season.

+York Revolution

 On March 1, 2018, Grotz returned to the Atlantic League, signing with the York Revolution.
 In 7 games with York, Grotz registered a 2–1 record and 2.53 ERA with 33 strikeouts in 32 innings of work.

+New York Mets

 On June 15, 2018, Grotz's contract was purchased by the New York Mets organization.
 He finished the season with the Single-A Columbia Fireflies, pitching to a 3–7 record and 4.61 ERA in 13 appearances.
 On November 2, he elected free agency.